Photo by o5com

 “The only difference between who you are today and the person you will be in five years will come from the books you read and the people you associate with”

-I agree with Charles, this is why all effective leaders are readers!
+All effective leaders are readers!
 Rudi Guliani mentioned in his in his book, “Leadership“, that “great leaders lead by ideas“, I can relate to this, I have personally experienced how great ideas from books have help me to develop and shape my leadership ideas, principles and philosophy.

 To read and digest a book I use the following process: